 Both programs could take 5-7 years post-college to complete and then may require an internship and supervised practice before taking licensing exams.

 What is Clinical Psychology?

 Clinical psychology is the limb of psychology concerned with the assessment and treatment of mental illness, abnormal behavior and psychiatric problems.
 This field integrates the science of psychology with the management of complex human problems, making it a potentially exciting career choice for people who are looking for a challenging yet rewarding field.

 Choosing a Clinical Psychology Doctorate Degree Program: Online or On-Campus

-Students will want to consider their career goals before deciding on the type of clinical psychology doctorate degree to pursue.
-You may also want to consider the program format – an online program may be convenient while many students choose a local campus-based program.
-You can search by city, state or country to find your preferred location.
+Students will want to consider which Clinical Psychology program format will work with their lifestyle – an online program may be convenient while many students choose a local campus-based program.
+Use the settings on GradSchools.com search by city, state or country and find your preferred location.
 You will want to look at the curriculum and consider specializations that might be relevant or the research experience of the faculty.
 Browse our directory and consider your options to find the Ph.D. or Psy.D. program that is the best fit for your goals and interest.

 SEARCH TIP: Look for programs that are APA accredited